As an Amazon Associate I earn from qualifying purchases.

-- Find group rate insurance through an organization.
 One of the main reasons that insurance through a job is cheaper is that it is “group insurance.”
 Group insurance dilutes the risk among all employees and allows your employer to negotiate a better rate.
-You can often find a group rate if you are college alumni, a member of a trade association, etc.
+You can often find a group rate if you are a college alumnus, a member of a trade association, etc.

-- Join a HealthShare or other alternative to traditional insurance.
 HealthShare plans (such as Altrua) offer something similar to insurance for eBay sellers than could help you out if you had it before a catastrophe.
-In a HealthShare, a group of people pay a monthly premium which is used to “share” the health costs of those in the group who incurred them during the month.
+In a HealthShare, a group of people pays a monthly premium which is used to “share” the health costs of those in the group who incurred them during the month.
 The main drawback here is the significant waiting time before becoming eligible for benefits and the amount of coverage your receive.

 If you are an eBay seller in need of insurance, that is really the extent of your options.
 The only other option available is to do what I ended up doing and….get a job.